edumserrano/dotnet-sdk-extensions/docs/dev-notes/github-workflows.md

 ## Dependabot

+### Deleting branches from Dependabot pull requests

+The [dependabot-auto-merge-pr](/.github/workflows/dependabot-auto-merge-pr.yml) workflow does not delete the merged branch explicitly because when I tried to use the flag `--delete-branch` from [gh pr merge](https://cli.github.com/manual/gh_pr_merge), GitHub's CLI tries to delete both the remote and local branch.
+Although it successfully deletes the remote branch, it **fails to delete the local branch** because the workflow does not execute the `gh pr merge` command in a git directory, in fact the workflow does not even checkout the repo.

+Although there could have been other ways to deal with this I decided to use a GitHub [repository configuration](/docs/dev-notes/dev-notes-main.md#repository-configuration) that will automatically delete branches once PRs are merged.

 ### Ignored NuGets

 On the [dependabot configuration file](/.github/dependabot.yml) the NuGet `Microsoft.AspNetCore.Mvc.Testing` is ignored because at the moment the `DotNet.Sdk.Extensions.Testing` project where the NuGet is used targets two target frameworks  and has an `if condition` to use different NuGet versions depending on the target framework.